telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 [Top](#top)

 ## Context Generation Methods
-The client application developed permits two ways of generating NGSI traffic.
+The client application developed permits two ways of generating NGSIv1 traffic.
 The first method (blocking method) simulates intermediate IoT node NGSI traffic generation.
 Its implementation is supported by the java.net API and its functionality is based on the HttpURLConnection class.
 This class only allows blocking connections.
 Thus, in each simulation the same number of persistent HTTP connections as simulated IoT nodes are opened.
 The second method (non-blocking method) simulates final IoT node NGSI traffic generation.
 Its implementation is focused on mechanisms that allow concurrent traffic generation.
 In this case, the SocketChannel class of the java.nio API was used to create non-blocking connections.
 Therefore, in each simulation the same number of connections as NGSI requests generated are opened.
 Another implementation detail to keep in mind is that each NGSI client (blocking or not) simulates the behaviour of a virtual IoT node in a separate thread.